cs123-stanford/cs123-stanford-2024/docs/schedule/labs/fall-24/lab-3.rst

 - Review the velocity error (assuming target velocity is zero).
 - Review computation of the torque command using the PD control law: τ = Kp * position_error - Kd * velocity_error.

+**DELIVERABLE:** This interpolation between the 3 points on a triangle is called the “Raibert Heuristic”, named after the founder of Boston Dynamics.
+How would you coordinate the movement of 4 legs on a quadruped assuming they each follow the Raibert heuristic?
+Specifically, which legs should be synchronized (same point of the triangle at the same time)?
+Feel free to draw a diagram.

 Part 5: Run and Test Your Implementation
 ----------------------------------------